eusonlito/php-microoptimizations/README.md

 # Contributions

-All tests must realize a minimum operation into loop (like a counter).
+* All tests must realize a minimum operation into loop (like a counter or a variable assignment).
+* Code must be able to work with PHP >=5.3.29

 ## With fork/pull-request